1. Knowledge Base

 To set up this feature, you will first create a Live Webinar.

-To enable Webcast Mode in Advanced Settings (on your webinar's Edit page).
+Alternatively, you can enable Webcast Mode in Advanced Settings on your webinar's Edit page.

 You will see three options:

-Auto: This is automatically enable webcast mode for all attendees and presenters.
+• Auto: This will automatically enable webcast mode for all attendees and presenters, and will require webcast mode for the webinar when registration or attendance reaches 50.

-Required: Making it a requirement for all attendees to attend the webinar.
+• Required: Make it a requirement for all attendees to attend the webinar.

-Optional: Allowing the attendee's to decide to opt in or out for webcast mode.
+• Optional: Allow the attendee's to decide to opt in or out for webcast mode.

 If you have attendees with "last-mile" issues like firewalls, VPNs, Wi-Fi settings, and browser plugins that inhibit their ability to receive audio and video streams in webinars, Webcast will solve most issues.
 It will also help those on slower internet connections or attending on older/out-of-date browsers like Internet Explorer.